Seasonal Affective Disorder

 Another logical reason for winter weight gain is that it’s COLD out there!
 Stepping out the door for a run in the freezing cold isn’t quite as enjoyable as when done on a beautiful Summer day.
 Leaving the gym in a sweat will chill to the bone when the temperatures are near freezing, and fitting exercise in when the kids are busy with after school activities leaves parents precious little time for themselves.

-Contact Expert Surgical for Weight Loss Help
+Contact The Bariatric Experts for Weight Loss Help